Our Founder and History: Arthur Vining Davis, 1867-1962

 Land was not Mr. Davis’ only interest.
 While living in Florida, he became owner or part-owner of about thirty Florida enterprises that included shipping companies, a furniture plant, a steel fabricating plant, dairy and vegetable farms, hotels, and an airline.

 During his life, Mr. Davis gave generously to a variety of institutions and programs.
-His first recorded gifts were to colleges and theological institutions which he viewed as the bulwarks of American society, education and culture.
-In 1958, he donated 55 acres and more than $1.5 million to establish the Southern Baptist Hospital in Miami (known today as Baptist Hospital of Miami) and helped fund the University of Miami.
+His first recorded gifts were to colleges and theological institutions which he viewed as the bulwarks of American society, education, and culture.
+In 1958, he donated 55 acres and more than $1.5 million to establish the Baptist Hospital of Miami and helped fund the University of Miami.